 Kids tend to hear a lot of conversational white noise when adults are speaking to them.
 Say exactly what needs to be said for your child to follow your directions.
 Trim everything else out.

 Instead of… “Hurry up.
 We gotta get out the door for this appointment.
-Put your shoes on.”
+Get your coat lets go.”

 This is a great strategy that I learned from a teacher.
 After giving a set of instructions to your kids, pause for 3-7 seconds to allow their brain to process and apply the information.
 Research shows kids are more likely to follow directions if you give them “wait time” or a hearty pause.